 With Dr Hanna Weibye, 'Theology and Politics in the German Imagination 1789-1848', a project which began with a conference in summer 2017, continued via a colloquium in December 2018, and culminated in a special issue of the journal Global Intellectual History in early 2020.
 This project has been supported and sponsored by the DAAD-University of Cambridge Research Hub for German Studies, with funds from the German Federal Foreign Office (FFO).

 With Dr Simone Kotva and Dr Laura Kilbride, Theologies of Reading, a CRASSH Research Group which ran fortnightly seminars in the academic year 2017-2018.
 The project continues in 2019 with a professional training opportunity for primary and secondary school teachers, hosted in the Faculty of Divinity.
 The aim of the training opportunity will be to bring together academic researchers and classroom teachers through knowledge exchange, and to encourage educators to explore the varying relationships and dynamics operating between reader and text.
-(Click here to find out about our teacher's days).
-In 2021, The project will publish a special issue of the journal CounterText, published by Edinburgh University Press.
+In Spring 2021, the project published a special issue of the journal CounterText, published by Edinburgh University Press.

 Publications, Links, and Resources